Skip to main content

 LedgeAnimationData

-This is an ScriptableObject that refereces an animmation state in the animation state machine.
+This is a ScriptableObject that references an animation state in the animation state machine.

-• It specifies if this animation should apply root motion.
+• Whether this animation should apply root motion.

-• It specifies if this animation should start or stop IK.
+• Whether this animation should start or stop IK.

 AnimationRootMotionProxy